 Sensory loss is one of many potential consequences of a personal injury, and the results can be devastating for the victim and their family.
 These types of injuries can result from a wide range of accidents, including car crashes, falls, workplace accidents, illness, or medical malpractice.
 The impact of sensory loss on a person’s quality of life cannot be overstated.
 Losing vision, hearing, feeling, touch, or other sensory inputs can lead to significant physical, emotional, and mental changes.

 The Caputo & Van Der Walde LLP team understands the substantial impacts that a sensory loss injury can have on both the victim and their family.
 That’s why we are committed to fighting for those who have suffered injuries caused by someone else’s negligence, recklessness, or criminal behavior.
-Our law firm has been helping victims in the greater San Jose area for over 30 years and will continue fighting for compensation for personal injury victims.
+Our law firm has been helping victims in the greater San Jose area for over 30 years and will continue fighting for compensation for catastrophic injury victims.

 Contact Caputo & Van Der Walde LLP For a Free Consultation